Intellectual Property & Technology

 Patent Prosecution & Protection

 Stites & Harbison's Intellectual Property and Technology (IPT) Group includes more than 20 attorneys, many of whom are Registered U.S. Patent Attorneys.
 We counsel clients on matters relating to domestic and international intellectual property issues, and assist them in securing domestic and international patent rights.
-From our Alexandria, Va. office location, our patent attorneys can easily visit the United States Patent & Trademark Office and advocate in person for our client's inventions.
+From our Alexandria, Va. office location, our patent prosecution attorneys can easily visit the United States Patent & Trademark Office and advocate in person for our client's inventions.

 Our clients include independent inventors, Internet and biotech start-ups, established brick-and-mortar businesses and universities.